cncf/toc/proposals/incubation/strimzi.md

 ### Commits and merged contributions

-At the time of opening this proposal:
+Current status of the Strimzi project:

-* 2336 commits in the last 12 months, and more in the last 3 months than the previous 3 months
+* 2133 commits in the last 12 months
-* 440 contributors in the last 12 months
+* 411 contributors in the last 12 months
-* more than 3k stars and ~850 forks on github.
+* more than 4k stars and ~1.2 forks on github.

 See our [devstats](https://all.devstats.cncf.io/d/54/project-health-table?orgId=1&var-repogroup_name=Strimzi) for more details.